toddbluhm/cordova-plugin-launchscreen-storyboard/README.md

 [![npm](https://img.shields.io/npm/l/cordova-plugin-launchscreen-storyboard.svg?maxAge=2592000)](https://www.npmjs.com/package/cordova-plugin-launchscreen-storyboard)

 # cordova-plugin-launchscreen-storyboard
-A cordova plugin for using a launch screen storyboard as the splashscreen instead of an image
+A cordova plugin for using a launch screen storyboard as the splash screen instead of an image

-**Note: This plugin has become somewhat useless now that `cordova-ios` requires that you use their built-in launch screen image solution.**
+A common use case for this plugin is to control the default `CDVLaunchScreen` storyboard launch screen.

 # Installation
 `cordova plugin add cordova-plugin-launchscreen-storyboard`